 Auric Enchill graduated from Tufts University in 2018 with a U.S. History major and an Entrepreneurial Studies minor.
 He currently works as a sales manager at Elegant Stitches, his family-owned business in Pittsfield.
 In the past year, he secured a PERC technical assistance grant to update the company website, increasing sales by 30%, and an SBA8a certification to become a government contractor, as well as certification as a minority-owned business.
 While at Tufts, Auric played men’s Varsity Lacrosse, earning several championships.
 In spring of 2019 he served as a judge for the Berkshire Nonprofit Awards.

 Born and raised in Pittsfield, Marianne is a 1999 graduate of PHS currently attending BCC.
-She volunteers with the Money Management Program through Berkshire Elder Services, Money School with the Elizabeth Freeman Center, and will be a money mentor at Miss Halls School in January.
-She is a member of Berkshire County Estate Planning Council and Estate Planning Council of Hamden County.
-As a dual employee for both Lee Bank and October Mountain Financial Advisors in Lee, she has been with the firms for 18 months as Assistant Vice President of Banking and Trust Services.
+She volunteers with the Money Management Program through Berkshire Elder Services, Money School with the Elizabeth Freeman Center, and has been a money mentor at Miss Halls School.
+She is a board member of Berkshire County Estate Planning Council and a member of Estate Planning Council of Hamden County.
+As a dual employee for both Lee Bank and October Mountain Financial Advisors in Lee, she has been with the firms for over 3 years and is a Vice President of Private Banking and Trust Services for Lee bank.

 A resident of Monterey, Ilene Marcus has been a Berkshire community member for over 20 years.
 After 30 years in the C-suite of multi-million dollar organizations, including running one of the largest social welfare bureaucracies in the country, she has built her own business over the last 7 years using her experience to guide leaders to build kind, joyful, and purposeful workplaces.
 Ilene founded Aligned Workplace, working to build cohesive teams for business growth, and is the author of How to Deal with Annoying People.
 Academically, earning both her MSW and MPA from Columbia University, she served as Adjunct Faculty in the Social Work Masters Program for 10 years and for 4 years as Adjunct at Hunter College in NYC.
 Ilenespeaks, writes and mentors on how to navigate and create powerful engaged teams.